Todd Blodgett: Years with the FBI and JTTF

-The FBI/JTTF assigned him to infiltrate, surveil and monitor neo-Nazis, the Ku Klux Klan, the Aryan Nations, fascist Skinheads, Holocaust deniers and other racists and professional anti-Semites and their donors, their violence-prone rank-and-file members and their clandestine supporters in the United States, the UK, Europe, Canada, and the Caribbean.
+The FBI/JTTF assigned him to infiltrate, surveil and monitor neo-Nazis, The Ku Klux Klan, the Aryan Nations, fascist Skinheads, Holocaust deniers and other racists and professional anti-Semites and their donors, their violence-prone rank-and-file members and their clandestine supporters in the United States, the UK, Europe, Canada, and the Caribbean.

 As an FBI informant, Blodgett investigated and identified money-laundering and tax evasion schemes, RICO violations, wire fraud, mail fraud and other financial crimes connected to the leaders and financial backers of several racist far right, anti-Semitic organizations.

-The FBI, JTTF and IRS, acting on his findings, developed cases which were later handled by the FINCEN (Financial Crimes Enforcement Network) and U.S. Treasury Department.
+The FBI, JTTF and IRS, acting on his findings, developed cases which were later handled by the Financial Crimes Enforcement Network (FINCEN) and U.S. Treasury Department.